GobiasSomeCoffeeCo/news_header/README.md

 (Work in Progress)

-A simple program to quickly search news headlines from the comfort of your CLI
+A simple program to quickly search news headlines from the comfort of your terminal

 If a headline interests you, you can select it and it will open in your browser for further consumption